amaraoussama94/Socket_with_c/README.md

 ##  tls_time_server.c :
 simple time server that displays the time to an HTTPS client.
 This program is an adaptation of time_server.c .Our server uses a while loop to accept multiple connections.</br>
 How to use :</br>
-Fisrt run the server .</br>
+Generate your certification use section "Self-signed certificates with OpenSSL" </br> Fisrt run the server .</br>
+You can connect to the time server by navigating your web browser to  https://127.0.0.1:8080 </br> To access the time server, you need to add an exception in the browser.
+The method for this is different in each browser, but generally, there is an Advanced button that leads to an option to either add a certificate exception or otherwise proceed with the insecure connection.</br>

 ## Please attention  :
 for windows user please read the make file </br>